Free Consultation

 Effective Fed Funds Rate vs. Target Range

 It is important to distinguish between the target range (set by the FOMC) and the Effective Federal Funds Rate (EFFR).
 The EFFR is the actual weighted average of overnight transactions in the fed funds market and is published daily by the New York Fed.
+Under normal market conditions, the EFFR sits close to the midpoint of the target range.

 Frequently Asked Questions